Vance Astrovik: Publication history

 He appeared in Giant-Size Defenders #5 (July 1975) for the first time, which was created by Don Heck and Gerry Conway.

-More than a decade after his creation, Vance appeared first as a mainstay in the New Warriors and later in the third volume of the Avengers titles.
+More than a decade after his creation, Vance appeared first as a mainstay in The New Warriors and later in the third volume of the Avengers titles.
 He usually appeared with Firestar, who was his girlfriend and then fiancee.

 In 1994, he had his own four-issue limited series, Justice: Four Balance and appeared in the I (heart) Marvel: Masked Intentions one-shot in 2006.

 He was a major character in Avengers: The Initiative early in the series.

 Justice appeared as a supporting character in Avengers Academy from issue #1 (Aug.
 2010) through issue #20 (Dec.
 2011).

 Fictional character biography

 Vance Astrovik was born in Saugerties, New York to Jewish parents.

 He was visited as a teenager by an alternate, time-travelling version of his future self, Major Vance Astro of the Guardians of the Galaxy, an astronaut who had volunteered for an experimental space flight and consequently been lost in space in cryogenic suspension for a thousand years.
-The elder Vance Astro convinced his younger self not to become an astronaut and, in the process, sparked the premature emergence of the younger Vance's telekinetic powers.
-Due to the vagaries of time travel in the Marvel Universe, this did not create a paradox but instead made the future world of the Guardians into a parallel timeline, to which they later returned.
-Although Major Vance Astro had not had a chance to fully develop his psionic power in his time in NASA, the younger Astrovik now had the opportunity to hone his power.
-Astrovik soon became the costumed crime-fighter Marvel Boy.
+Astro convinces his younger self not to become an astronaut and, in the process, sparked the premature emergence of Astrovik's telekinetic powers.

 Early adventures

-After his powers developed, Vance's father, Arnold, began to physically abuse him for being "different".
-Running away from home, Vance wound up supporting himself as a professional wrestler in the Unlimited Class Wrestling Federation, a circuit for superhuman competitors.
-While wrestling as "Manglin' John Mahoney", he befriended Ben Grimm, a.k.a. the Thing, who at the time was himself estranged from his "family", the Fantastic Four.
-Eventually, Vance was convinced to return home, with assurances from his parents that the abuse would stop.
+After his powers emerge, Vance's father, Arnold, begins to physically abuse him for being "different".
+After running away from home, Vance becomes a professional wrestler in the Unlimited Class Wrestling Federation, a circuit for superhuman competitors.
+While wrestling as "Manglin' John Mahoney", he befriends Ben Grimm, a.k.a. the Thing, who was estranged from the Fantastic Four.
+Eventually, Vance is convinced to return home, with assurances from his parents that the abuse would stop.

 New Warriors

-When Marvel Boy was rejected for membership in the Avengers by Captain America, he helped found a team of teenage superheroes, the New Warriors, led by the new hero Night Thrasher.
-He had many intense times during this early period, such as a fight against the White Queen, her Hellions, and the immortal villain Gideon.
-At the same time, Vance developed friendships with the other Warriors and a romantic relationship with teammate Firestar, and his powers increased both in strength and skill.
-However, his costumed activities renewed Arnold Astrovik's prejudice towards Vance's powers; both Vance and his mother suffered from Arnold's abusive behavior, and Vance's instinctively protecting himself with his powers only made things worse, with tragic consequences.
+When Marvel Boy is rejected for membership in the Avengers by Captain America, he helps found a team of teenage superheroes, the New Warriors, led by Night Thrasher.
+Vance develops friendships with the other Warriors and a romantic relationship with teammate Firestar, and his powers increase both in strength and skill.
+However, his costumed activities renew Arnold Astrovik's prejudice towards Vance.